Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 - Horizontal accuracy estimates have been available from Apple and Android since 2008
 - Speed accuracy estimates have been available from Apple and Android since around 2016 or 2017
+- Course accuracy estimates have been available from Apple since 2020

 |         | hAcc                        | vAcc                        | sAcc                        | cAcc                        |
 | ------- | --------------------------- | --------------------------- | --------------------------- | --------------------------- |